AndreasHeger/CGATReport/doc/Roles.rst

 Roles
 =====

-In addition to the ``:report:`` directive, sphinxreport provides some roles for inline text.
+In addition to the ``:report:`` directive, cgatreport provides some roles for inline text.

 pmid